-The data integration tools market comprises stand-alone software products that allow organizations to combine data from multiple sources, including performing tasks related to data access, transformation, enrichment and delivery.
-Data integration tools enable use cases such as data engineering, operational data integration, delivering modern data architectures, and enabling less-technical data integration.
-Data integration tools are procured by data and analytics (D&A) leaders and their teams for use by data engineers or less-technical users, such as business analysts or data scientists.
-These products are consumed as SaaS or deployed on-premises, in public or private cloud, or in hybrid configurations.
+The market for data integration tools consists of stand-alone software products that enable organizations to combine data from multiple sources and perform tasks related to data access, transformation, enrichment and delivery.
+They enable use cases such as data engineering, delivering modern data architectures, self-service data integration, operational data integration and supporting AI projects.
+Data management leaders procure data integration tools for their teams, including data engineers and data architects, or for other users, such as business analysts or data scientists.
+These products are primarily consumed as SaaS or deployed on-premises, in public or private cloud, or in hybrid configurations.

 Gartner defines a Data and Analytics Governance Platform as a set of integrated business and technology capabilities that help business leaders and users to develop and deploy a diverse set of governance policies and monitor and enforce those policies across their organizations’ business systems.
 These platforms are unique from data management in that data management focuses on policy execution, whereas these platforms are used primarily by business roles — not only or even specifically IT roles.